sahil-aq/SQnnect_Web/README.md

 # SQnnect_Web
-This is web application provides a user to specifically execute a query and get the required data accordingly .
+SQnnect is a WebApplication that helps the user to execute queries on a web page.
-It fetches the queries from SQL file and and reflects on the console as per the requirements.
+It fetches the queries from SQL a Databse and fires those queries against the Northwind Database The resultset of those queries are displayed on a different webpage in a tabular format.
+Hence providing the user with an easy to use User Interface and a great User Experience.